-Despite its relatively small size, the breed was originally used in its native Norway for hunting large game, including various species of deer, elk, moose, and even bears!
-Elkhounds are highly intelligent, making them a breeze to train, and they also make great watchdogs.
+Despite its relatively small size, the breed was originally used in its native Norway to hunt large game, including various deer, elk, moose, and even bears!
+Elkhounds are highly intelligent, making them a breeze to train and great watchdogs.

 The Labrador Retriever is one of the most popular dogs in the world.
 They currently sit at number one on the AKC’s chart as the U.S.’ favorite family pet.
 Labs have held that crown for more than 28 years straight!

-Labs are friendly, loyal, easy to train, and they are wonderful with kids and other pets too.
+Labs are friendly, loyal, easy to train, and wonderful with kids and other pets.
 These super dogs do need plenty of exercise as they are a working breed.
 So, if you and your family enjoy days out to the forest, the lake, and the beach, the Labrador Retriever could be the ideal pet for you.

 The Dutch Shepherd is a herding dog that’s lively, athletic, and independent-minded.
 These are smart pups, but their independence can make them stubborn to train.
 However, if you have the time and patience to devote to training your Dutch Shepherd, they can make excellent loyal companions and fabulous family pets too.